 Wild and glacial Tierra del Fuego, then across to the Antarctic Peninsula for a different kind of wilderness and array of wildlife returning via the Falkland Islands.

-Ship - Roald Amundsen - Expedition Ship, due for launch in October 2018, 500 passenger capacity, 100% outside cabins.
+Ship - Roald Amundsen - Expedition Ship, 500 passenger capacity, 100% outside cabins.

 Day 1 Santiago, Chile